 Open the wizard to quickly save operation and target data.
+NOTE: the button is only enabled for users with Ad

 NOTE: the button is only enabled for users with Administrator and System Administrator privileges.

 Quick Save

 This wizard lets you quickly manage open operation or target data to save and delete them from the database.